-5. Make sure your keyboard is still in pairing mode.
+5. Make sure your FireStick keyboard is still in pairing mode.

 If it is, you should see the name of your keyboard pop up on the list in a few seconds.

-In some cases, you might be asked for some additional confirmation that the device you’re trying to pair really is the device that’s sitting in front of you.
+In some cases, you might be asked for additional confirmation that the device you’re trying to pair is the device sitting in front of you.

 Enter the six-digit code on the keyboard and press the Enter or Return key.
-If you’re successful, a popup appears on the lower right verifying that the keyboard is now connected.
+If you’re successful, a pop-up on the lower right verifies that the keyboard is now connected.

 Once complete, you’ll get a pop-up window in the bottom-right corner of the screen.
 That lets you know your Bluetooth keyboard is connected to your FireStick and ready to use.

-Best Keyboard for Amazon Fire TV: Logitech K480 Keyboard
+Best Keyboard for Amazon Fire TV Stick: Logitech K480 Keyboard

 In truth, both are excellent keyboards, but I have to give the nod to the K480 here.

-The Logitech K480 is about half the price of the sleeker K830 and has one big feature that it’s more expensive brother does not.
+The Logitech K480 is about half the price of the sleeker K830.
+It has one significant feature that its more expensive brother does not.

 See that yellow dial in the picture above?

-This Bluetooth keyboard can simultaneously connect to three devices, such as a Fire TV, tablet, and smartphone.
-When you want to connect to one device, just turn the dial to the profile number.
+This Bluetooth keyboard can simultaneously connect to three devices, like a Fire TV, tablet, and smartphone.
+When you want to connect to one device, turn the dial to the profile number.